-Farwell was a senator from Illinois and was a Republican.
+Farwell was a senator from Illinois as a Republican.
 He served from 1887 to 1891.

 He was previously the representative for Illinois’s 3rd congressional district as a Republican from 1881 to 1883; the representative for Illinois’s 3rd congressional district as a Republican from 1875 to 1877; the representative for Illinois’s 3rd congressional district as a Republican from 1873 to 1875; and the representative for Illinois’s 1st congressional district as a Republican from 1871 to 1873.